uccser/cs-field-guide/text/chapters/en-coding-compression.md

 {video url="http://www.youtube.com/embed/uaV2RuAJTjQ?rel=0"}

+### How does Run Length Coding Encoding work?

 Imagine we have the following simple black and white image.

-{image filename="pixel-diamond.png" alt="A diamond shape made out of pixels" wrap="right"}
+{image filename="pixel-diamond.png" alt="A diamond shape made out of pixels"}

-One very simple way a computer can store this image is by using a format where 0 means white and 1 means black.
+One very simple way a computer can store this image is by using a format where '0' means white and '1' means black.
 The above image would be represented in the following way

 ```
 011000010000110